AFNI program: 3dGroupInCorr

 ++ If your computer DOESN'T have enough RAM to hold all the data,

-then this program will be very slow -- buy more memory!
+then this program will be painfully slow -- buy more memory!

 ++ Note that the .data file(s) are mapped directly into memory (mmap),

-rather than being read with standard input methods.
-This operation
+rather than being read with standard file input methods (read function).

-files.
-However, 3dGroupInCorr does NOT need to be run on the same
+++ However, 3dGroupInCorr does NOT need to be run on the same computer

-computer as AFNI or SUMA: see the '-ah' option (far below).
+as AFNI or SUMA: see the '-ah' option (described far below).

 * One reason this program is a server (rather than being built in

-to AFNI) is that it can be compiled to use OpenMP, which will let
+to AFNI) is that it is compiled to use OpenMP, which will let

 COMMAND LINE OPTIONS